Self-organization and memory in an disordered solid subject to random loading

-In analogy with driving by cyclic shear, we next define a cycle for our random driving protocol.
-The system starts in a freshly prepared glass $O_0$ at zero applied strain and is then subject to a random walk along the strain axis, as described.
+In analogy to driving by deterministic cyclic shear, we next define {\em random} shear cycles.
+The system starts in a freshly prepared glass $O_0$ at zero applied strain and is then subjected to a random walk along the strain axis, as described already.
 Fig.~\ref{fig:training-combo}(b) shows a typical deformation path.
 In this example, the boundary $- \varepsilon_{\rm max}$ is hit first.
 We, therefore, define the direction of negative strain as the {\em forward shearing direction} and label the corresponding mesostate when this boundary is hit as $Y_1$.
 We next track the first time the system reaches the opposite boundary {\em after} $Y_1$ and label the corresponding mesostate $X_1$.
 The first cycle completes with the first return to zero strain at mesostate $O_1$, as indicated in Fig.~\ref{fig:training-combo}(b).
-Next, the mesostate $Y_2$ corresponds to the first time the system hits the forward boundary again after reaching $O_1$, etc. Our training protocol consists of applying $\mathcal{N}$ random cycles to a fresh glass $O_0$. \footnote{Note that the forward passages $O_0 \to Y_1$ or $O_1 \to Y_2$ require far more steps than the reverse ones, i.e. $X_1 \to O_1$ and $X_2 \to O_2$.
+Next, the mesostate $Y_2$ corresponds to the first time the system hits the forward boundary again reaching $O_1$, etc. Our training protocol consists of applying $\mathcal{N}$ random cycles to a fresh glass $O_0$. \footnote{Note that the forward passages $O_0 \to Y_1$ or $O_1 \to Y_2$ require far more steps than the reverse ones, i.e. $X_1 \to O_1$ and $X_2 \to O_2$.
 This is a direct consequence of the Bauschinger effect~\cite{Patinet-Bauschinger-PRL20}.}

 {\it Simulation Details --} We generated $10$ poorly annealed (PA) glasses of size $32\times 32$ mesoscale blocks and subjected them to random driving.
-Details of the sample preparation protocol can be found in \cite{kumar2022}, where it was shown that for $32\times 32$ PA samples, a cyclic response can be obtained with high probability up to a strain amplitude of $\varepsilon_{\rm max} \approx 0.05$ \cite{kumar2022}.
-This value marks the onset of the irreversibility transition \cite{Pine2005,corte2008random, Keimetal2011, denisov2015sharp, Nagel2017,yeh2020glass, bhaumik2021role, sri2021mesoland, mungan2021metastability, parley2022mean, kumar2022, reichhardt2023reversible}.
+Details of the sample preparation protocol can be found in \cite{kumar2022}, where it was shown that for $32\times 32$ PA samples, a cyclic response can be obtained with high probability up to a strain amplitude of $\varepsilon_{\rm irr} \approx 0.05$~\cite{kumar2022}.
+This value marks the onset of the irreversibility transition~\cite{Pine2005,corte2008random, Keimetal2011, denisov2015sharp, Nagel2017,yeh2020glass, bhaumik2021role, sri2021mesoland, mungan2021metastability, parley2022mean, kumar2022, reichhardt2023reversible}.